 Intergroup and Media Communication

+Amanda Denes is an Assistant Professor and Director of Graduate Studies in the Department of Communication at the University of Connecticut.
 Her research focuses on communication in various types of interpersonal relationships such as romantic relationships, parent-child relationships, and friendships.
-Much of her work looks at the association between communication in interpersonal relationships and people's physiological, psychological, and relational health.
+Much of her work looks at the association between communication in interpersonal relationships and people’s physiological, psychological, and relational health.
 In particular, she is interested in why individuals disclose information about themselves to others, how they disclose that information, and the effects of such disclosures on individuals and their relationships.
-Her research has been published in such outlets as Communication Monographs, Western Journal of Communication, and Women's Studies International Forum.
-Amanda's research looking at the relationship between communication, hormones, and sexuality has been funded by such organizations as the Foundation for the Scientific Study of Sexuality and The Kinsey Institute for Research in Sex, Gender, and Reproduction.
-Her research on pick-up artists has also been written about on such websites as Jezebel and her research on pillow talk has appeared in Women's Health and Men's Health Magazines.
-Professor Denes teaches Interpersonal Communication, as well as Gender and Communication.
+Her research has been published in such outlets as Human Communication Research, Communication Research, and Personal Relationships, and her study on pillow talk published in Communication Monographs is listed as one of the journals top 10 most read articles.
+Dr. Denes’ research looking at the relationship between communication, hormones, and sexuality has been funded by such organizations as the Foundation for the Scientific Study of Sexuality and The Kinsey Institute for Research in Sex, Gender, and Reproduction.
+Her research on pillow talk has been featured in over 100 news and media outlets, such as Women’s Health Magazine, Men’s Health Magazine, ABC News Radio, CNN Health, Jezebel, Refinery29, and Discovery News.

 Assistant Professor, University of Colorado-Boulder